 The AMS encourages your comments, and hopes you will join the discussions.
 We review comments before they're posted, and those that are offensive, abusive, off-topic or promoting a commercial product, person or website will not be posted.
 Expressing disagreement is fine, but mutual respect is required.

-Welcome to the
+Welcome to the Feature Column!

 These web essays are designed for those who have already discovered the joys of mathematics as well as for those who may be uncomfortable with mathematics.